Credit Score Needed for Different Loans: i.e. Buying a House, Car, etc

 How to improve credit score when loans in default?

-There are steps you can take to improve your credit score after defaulting on your loan.
+There are steps you can take learn how to improve your credit score after defaulting on your loan.
 They are as follows: 1) maintain your debt ratio below 30%, 2) opt for income-based repayment programs on your other loans, and 3) make sure you continue to pay your bills and do so on time.

 Does a loan application hurt your credit score?